Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Information Reuse

-Before proving that \cref{thm:ev_sphere} enables our information reuse scheme, we first note that it can be generalized to arbitrary spheres by mapping them to the unit sphere \cite{courant1962}.
-From a stochastic perspective, the exit density of Brownian Motion from a sphere is invariant under orthonormal transformations and time scalings because the exit time and location are independent.
-On a sphere $D$ of radius $r$, centered at $c$, we can use \cref{thm:ev_sphere} replacing the Poisson kernel $k(x,y)$ on the unit sphere by
+Before proving that \Cref{thm:ev_sphere} enables our information reuse scheme, we first generalize \Cref{thm:ev_sphere} to arbitrary spheres by mapping them to the unit sphere \cite{courant1962}.
+On a sphere of radius $r$ centered at $c$, which we denote by $\partial B(c, r)$, we can use \Cref{thm:ev_sphere} replacing the Poisson kernel $k(x,y)$ on the unit sphere by

 We will proceed with this more general definition.
-This gives us a method of computing estimates of $u(x)$ using walks started at $x'$ provided that both $x$ and $x'$ are contained in some sphere entirely within $\Omega$.
+This produces estimates of $u(x)$ using walks started at $x'$, provided that both $x$ and $x'$ are in some sphere entirely within $\Omega$.

-\begin{corollary} Consider a sphere $S \subseteq \Omega$ of radius $r$ centered at a point $c$.
-The solution to \cref{eq:laplace} at any point $x \in S$ can be computed from paths of Brownian Motion started at $c$ by a change of measure.
+\begin{corollary} Consider a sphere $\partial B(c,r) \subseteq \Omega$.
+The solution to \Cref{eq:laplace} at any point $x \in B(c,r)$ can be computed from paths of Brownian Motion started at $c$ by a change of measure.
+Let $\tau$ be defined as before and let $\tau_B$ be the first time the path of Brownian Motion exits $B(c,r)$.
+Then we have